 There is no free ride.

 When you search high and low solely to find the lowest cost you have to build in opportunity cost.
-In the mortgage world this would mean considering that if you go with the very lowest terms you can find, will your settlement be delayed?
+In the mortgage shopping world this would mean considering that if you go with the very lowest terms you can find, will your settlement be delayed?
 Will you pay a penalty to the seller for a delayed closing?
-Will a low cost, inexperienced lender not approve your financing at all?
-Will you lose your earnest money deposit if you don’t get your financing approved?
+Does a low cost, inexperienced lender not approve your financing at all?
+Do you lose your earnest money deposit if you don’t get your financing approved?
 What if you don’t get the house that you love?
-What if you get the house you love but go to settlement late and have to pay penalties to your movers who had previously committed to a certain date that needs to be changed to accommodate the delays of the low cost provider?
+If settlement is delayed will you have to pay penalties to your movers who had previously committed to a certain date that needs to be changed to accommodate the delays of the low cost provider?
 What if the low cost provider has very few experienced local appraisers in your market and you end up with an errant appraisal?
 Are the emotions of a delayed process worth anything?

-What about complexity?
 The amount of knowledge and time it takes to prepare, process and approve a mortgage of even mild complexity can be onerous.
-It not only depends on what has to be done, but how efficiently the information is provided to the lender, and whether it is complete or missing items, which can require additional time.
-There are very strict due-diligence and compliance standards, which a lender must follow in order to assure a smooth and successful outcome.
-If I were to comment on what is involved in getting even a standard mortgage through from start to finish, it would take a book, let alone another blog post.
-In summary, you should never overpay, but also never think that you won’t pay somehow for a discount.
+It not only depends on what has to be done, but how efficiently the information is provided to the lender.
+And whether it is complete or missing items, which can require additional time.
+There are very strict due-diligence and compliance standards.
+A lender must follow these in order to assure a smooth and successful outcome.
+If I were to comment on what is involved in getting even a standard mortgage through from start to finish, it would take a book.
+In summary, you should never grossly overpay when mortgage shopping.
+But also never think that you won’t pay somehow for a discount.
 It simply becomes a question of whether or not we are willing to pay the unknown price of getting the discount.

-It is also important to know that rates can change daily, so calling one lender on a Monday and another on a Tuesday is not comparing apples to apples.
-And calling lenders at different times of the day can even produce results that are not a fair comparison since rates can change from morning to afternoon.
-And when calling loan officers you may be dealing with a commission cutter, do you really want to deal with someone whose only way to get business is to cut their price?
-Or you may be getting a rate quote from someone who is doing a “quote and float”, which means they quote a rate, then do not lock-in on that rate, they actually “float” your lock-in and your interest rate is unlocked, and they hope the market moves down to the rate they promised you at a later date.
-There are plenty of games people play in the mortgage business, don’t forget this is a sales process.
+When mortgage shopping it is also important to know that rates can change daily.
+So calling one lender on a Monday and another on a Tuesday is not comparing apples to apples.
+And calling lenders at different times of the day can yield an unfair comparison since rates can change from morning to afternoon.
+And when calling loan officers you may be dealing with a commission cutter.
+Do you really want to deal with someone whose only way to get business is to cut their price?
+Or you may be getting a rate quote from someone who is doing a “quote and float”.
+This means they quote a rate, but do not lock-in that rate.
+They “float” your lock-in and leave you unlocked.
+Then they hope the market moves down to the rate they promised you at a later date.
+There are plenty of games people play in the mortgage business.
+Don’t forget this is a sales process.

 I read an article in the Wall Street Journal that was discussing pricing computer products that summarizes this discussion nicely.
 It said, “The main difference between Apple and others is that Apple products are for the vast consumer market while Microsoft is for the price-oriented market who knows the price of everything and the value of nothing.”
 Whether or not you agree, and whether or not you are an Apple fan or a Windows fan, the bottom line is that knowing the price of everything and the value of nothing is a painful way to make your purchasing decisions in life.